Artificial Intelligence Is Transforming Your Marketing Career in 2020 – Updated October 15, 2020

 Companies like Amazon, Apple, Facebook, Google and Microsoft, Netflix and Salesforce are all heavily invested in AI and compete aggressively for talent.
 High-performing companies are more than twice as likely to use AI than low-performing companies, according to Salesforce.

 Anyone looking for insights on the future of AI should watch how these companies leverage the technology internally and what types of AI-powered products and services become publicly available.
+To learn more about AI and digital transformation, check out Future Ready: A Changemaker’s Guide, by Nick Davis and Charles Warnock.

 So, transformation is under way and the rate of change is increasing.
 But what skills should sales and marketing leaders develop to join the innovators and avoid disruption?